lavanyanigam/VLG-Blog/blog.md

 # Conclusion: Diffusion vs. Autoregression
 AI image generation is evolving at an extreme pace.
 For a long time, Latent Diffusion Models (LDMs) were the undisputed choice for visual tasks.
 By shifting the computational heavy compute to a compressed latent space, LDMs enabled high-quality and conditioned image generation.
 However, Visual Autoregressive Models (VAR) now provide a cut-throat competition.
 By abandoning the "next-token" flat sequence to a "next-scale" hierarchy, VARs solve the spatial and computational issues that earlier held autoregressive vision models back.

-So, back to our initial question: when to use diffusion, and when does autoregression make more sense?
+So, back to our initial question: when should you use diffusion, and when does autoregression make more sense?

 **Choose Latent Diffusion Models (LDMs) for Control**:
 If you want precise text conditioning, fine-grained image editing, inpainting, or outpainting, LDMs are your best option.
 Their iterative denoising process is built for guided adjustments and highly specific user prompts.